om-ai-lab/OmAgent/docs/examples/outfit_with_switch.md

 ## Running the Example

-3. Run the simple VQA example:
+3. Run the outfit recommendation with switch example:

    For terminal/CLI usage:
    ```bash